 While these are only the most likely use cases there are many more possible, since all types of agreements can be met using a program.

 Limitations of Smart Contracts

 While there are a lot of options at hand, smart contracts are not limitless.
 A usual contract is an agreement between two or more parties that is legally binding.
 Should there be a dispute parties can seek legal action in a court.

-A smart contract is a one trick pony.
+A smart contract is a one-trick pony.
 Meaning it will execute only what was programmed and won’t stray from its course.
 Once set it is set for a lifetime.
-This comes with some downside:
+This comes with some downsides:

-- Smart contract cannot be changed easily, but parties might want to see agreements changed
+- Smart contracts cannot be changed easily, but parties might want to see agreements changed

 - They have an unclear legal status.
 Who to address in court?
 The programmer, the other party?